tzelalouzeir/cs2_to_csv/README.md

 # CS2 to CSV Chrome Extension

-This Chrome extension allows you to save item names, links, float values, and paint seeds from your Steam inventory to a CSV file.
+This Chrome extension allows you to save item names, inspect links, float values, and paint seeds from your Steam inventory to a CSV file.
 It highlights selected items with a green border and displays the count of selected items.
 It works seamlessly with the [CSFloat Market Checker](https://chrome.google.com/webstore/detail/csfloat-market-checker).

 ## Features

-- Save item names, links, float values, and paint seeds to a CSV file.
+- Save item names, inspect links, float values, and paint seeds to a CSV file.
 - Highlights selected items with a green border.
 - Displays the count of selected items.
 - Reset the selection at any time.